 Fury Warning In Classic Literature, Comedy, Fiction F Beware of the fury of a patient man.
 Charles Dickens – The Pickwick Papers Purchase Now

-Always Wrong In Classic Literature, Comedy, Fiction A The absent are always in the wrong.
+Never Alone In Classic Literature, Comedy, Fiction N It is the fate of a lonely man never to be alone.
 Charles Dickens – The Pickwick Papers Purchase Now